mccright/rrl/README.md

 ...George Washington Whitman.
 His brother Walt wrote poetry.
 Oddly, George was finding warfare more comfortable than his brother Walt, back in Brooklyn, was finding the peace.

+Walt Whitman: "The only sin is limitation."  p.
+75

 </details>